virdiggg/merge-files/README.md

 You may configure PDF permissions using the following options.

-Use an empty array `[]` if you do not want to restrict permissions.
+Passing an empty array `[]` will disable all permissions, preventing actions such as copying, printing, modifying, or extracting content from the generated PDF.

 Available permissions: